web-goddess/MUGicalNode/README.md

 ## /src/getevents

 This lambda retrieves a group from the queue and then calls the Meetup API to retrieve its upcoming events.
 These are saved to a DynamoDB database.
 This runs every minute, all the time.
+Events will be deleted a day after they finish.

 ### Setup
 * You need to create a DynamoDB table called `meetups`.